 I highly recommend this book as a simple shortcut, though there are many other good informative articles and ebooks around, working through Headline Hacks will ensure that creating a headline won’t put you off blogging.
 It will suddenly seem easy!

 A Final Word

-Having a working headline is a great starting point for your blog and often recommended.
+A working headline is a great starting point for your blog and is often recommended.
 My first one for this blog was “Help with creating killer headlines” but having finished writing I’ve gone back and opted for a “How to” approach!

 Where do you find inspiration for your headlines?
 Or is it the part of your blog you most dislike?